dmbarbour/glas/docs/GlasObject.md

 Glas Object supports internal references within a glob file, and external references between glob files.

-* *external ref* - header (0x02) followed by 64-byte secure hash (SHA3-512) of another glob.
+* *external ref* - header (0x02) followed by a value that contextually references another value.
+Reference type depends on context:
+ * For content-addressed storage:
+  * *sha3:SecureHash* - contains an SHA3-512 as 64-byte binary.
+Parses referenced binary as a glob.
-* *external bin* - header (0x03) followed by 64-byte secure hash (SHA3-512) of binary value.
+  * *bin:sha3:SecureHash* - reference to raw binary by secure hash
+ * For glas module system:
+   * *local:ModuleName* - load a local module
+   * *global:ModuleName* - load a global module
+   * *eval:prog:(do:Program, ...)* - evaluate a 0--1 arity glas program with access to 'log' and 'load' effects
 * *internal ref* - header (0x88) followed by offset to later value within current glob.

-Internal ref nodes are useful for structure sharing within a glob; header is implicit in *path* accessor nodes (see below).
-External ref nodes can access an external glob binary, or raw binary (treated as a list of bytes).
-Fine-grained sharing of referenced data is feasible via *Accessor* nodes to slice a list or follow a path into a record.

 ### Accessors

-Accessors support fine-grained structure sharing between globs.
-For example, we may define a common dictionary then use accessors to reference individual definitions.
+Accessors support fine-grained structure sharing that preserves indexability and works in context of content-addressed storage.
+Essentially, we support slicing lists and indexing into records.

 * *path* - headers (0x80-0x9F) . (offset to target); uses stem-bit header (ttt=100) to encode a bitstring path.
 Equivalent to following that path into the target value.
 * *drop*  - header (0x08) . (length) . (offset); equivalent to path of length '1' bits.
 * *take* - header (0x09) . (length) . (list value); equivalent to sublist of first length items from list.

-        take 0 _ = ()
-        take n (x,xs) = (x, take (n-1) xs)

-Essentially, we support slicing lists and indexing into records.
+In addition to slicing lists, this is useful to cache list length for ropes.

 ### Annotations